mayafetzer/Scientific_TM/README.md

 ## Public Streamlit App
 Version created by Maya Fetzer: https://scientifictm.streamlit.app/

+Note to grader.
+Please use your own API key to run this program.
+My API key is out of tokens :(

 Code used from below authors.

 Scientific Text Mining is a Streamlit-based web application designed to facilitate the interactive querying of text extracted from PDF files.
 It leverages advanced NLP models from OpenAI, embedded via the LangChain library, to provide a conversational interface where users can upload PDFs and ask questions directly related to the content.